 Federal Brownfields Tax Incentive

 Originally signed into law as part of the Tax Relief Act of August 1997, and codified through Section 198(a) of the Internal Revenue Code, the Federal Brownfields Tax Incentive (Incentive) is intended to spur the cleanup and revitalization of brownfield properties.
-The Incentive expired December 31, 2009.
-In December 2010, it was extended to December 31, 2011 and made retroactive to December 31, 2009.
-The Incentive provides the following benefits to taxpaying stakeholders conducting environmental cleanup at eligible brownfield properties:
+The Incentive, extended through December 31, 2011, provides the following benefits to taxpaying stakeholders conducting environmental cleanup at eligible brownfield properties:

 - Allows environmental cleanup costs at eligible properties to be fully deductible in the year incurred, rather than capitalized and spread over a period of years;

 - Allows the types of properties eligible for the incentive to include those with petroleum contamination; and